emptymalei/research-notes/docs/_build/html/_sources/halo/halo-effect-finite-difference.rst.txt

 .. admonition:: Some Seasoning
    :class: note

-   - [ ] Added in anti-neutrinos to the beams
+   - [ ] Add in anti-neutrinos to the beams
    - [ ] Neutrino and anti-neutrino beams are in different directions